holochain-open-dev/membrane-invitations/docs/guides/frontend/membrane-invitations-service.md

 # Frontend Docs >> MembraneInvitationsService ||30

-The `MembraneInvitationsService` is a state-less class that provides typings wrapping the zome calls that can be made to `hc_zome_clone_invitations`.
+The `MembraneInvitationsService` is a state-less class that provides typings wrapping the zome calls that can be made to `hc_zome_membrane_invitations`.

 ```js
 import { MembraneInvitationsService } from '@holochain-open-dev/membrane-invitations';